ltw-webdev-workshops/think-like-a-programmer/walk-like-an-egyptian.md

       Computers are stupid: we need to tell them *exactly* what to do.

-      **Understanding how to break down problems into small steps is essential to writing Javascript.**
+      **Understanding how to break down problems into small steps is essential to writing JavaScript.**

   - content: |
       ## Set up